 I bring up my flaw of focusing too much on Western history's highlights, because normally whilst spending time learning about the Dark Ages in particular (that ghastly period of human history between the fall of the Roman empire in 476 and the discovery of the Americas in 1492) I normally encounter the name Marco Polo at least once or twice.
 As you can probably predict, in the past I paid the name no mind as he was not a major figure in the history of the Dark Ages like Galileo or King Henry VIII.

-It wasn't until early December of last year when the story of Marco Polo gained my attention upon the release of the Netflix series.
-Who was this Marco Polo?
+It wasn't until early December of last year, when the story of Marco Polo gained my attention upon the release of the Netflix series, when I began to ask: Who was this Marco Polo?
 Where did he go?
 What did he do?
 And why?
-Obviously the show's focus was on drama rather than careful attention to historical accuracy (and that is absolutely okay), but I had wanted to learn more about the actual Marco Polo and his travels beyond the show.
+Obviously the show's focus was on drama rather than careful attention to historical accuracy, but I had wanted to learn more about the actual Marco Polo and his travels beyond the show.
 So I did some research and came to find that, actually, The Travels Of Marco Polo are just about as "historically accurate" as L. Ron Hubbard's Battlefield Earth.

 First of all, besides the book The Travels Of Marco Polo, there is no record of the explorer Marco Polo.
 A 1366 inventory detailing all of the possessions of a Marco Polo living in Venice does exist, however, all the inventory says is that this Marco Polo had silk and rhubarb— Asian items.
 While this may seem to be evidence for the existence of the explorer Marco Polo, there are a few problems with concluding that the Marco Polo of the inventory is the Marco Polo of historical fame.